With juicy peaches, spices, and peach yogurt for extra taste and texture, this Fresh Peach Cake bakes up light, moist and delicious!

 How to Make Peach Cake

-This summer peach cake is as easy as using a boxed cake mix!
+This summer peach cake is as easy as using a boxed cake mix, but the flavor is so much better!
 Here are the basic steps for mastering this recipe:

 - Add the ingredients to a large mixing bowl and stir until combined.